chrissnell/lbaas/README.md

 # lbaas
-RESTful service to provide generic CRUD operations for a variety of load balancer backends
+RESTful service to provide generic VIP management for a variety of load balancer backends